Head of the Junior School

 My pathway has been a combination of studying humanities at University, working as a cartographer and spending several years working with children with SEN in the mainstream sector; as well as bringing up my own two children and supporting them on their journey through school and university.
 We are a close family and we like to travel together to see and understand different parts of the world.
 I have a great sense of adventure and a fundamental belief that anything is possible.

-Head of JS Music & J3A Form Tutor
+Teacher of Music and J3A Form Tutor

 Head of Junior School English & J3B Form Tutor